 Dr. Carolijn Terwindt

-After graduating in law and cultural anthropology at Utrecht University, Carolijn Terwindt founded a project organizing urban Olympic Games aimed at facilitating social cohesion in Amsterdam.
-Subsequently she wrote her doctoral dissertation “Ethnographies of Contentious Criminalization” at Columbia Law School, NYC, and worked as a lecturer and researcher in Utrecht, Amsterdam, and Freiburg.
-She is a Bertha Fellow at ECCHR and works for the Business and Human Rights Program with a focus on Asia.
+Dr. Carolijn Terwindt graduated with distinction in law (LL.M.) and cultural anthropology (M.Sc.) from Utrecht University.
+Subsequently, she wrote her doctoral dissertation “Ethnographies of Contentious Criminalization” at Columbia Law School and co-authored the book NGOs under Pressure in Partial Democracies (Palgrave Macmillan) which was based on in-depth interviews with NGOs in Indonesia and the Philippines.
+After working as a lecturer and researcher in Utrecht, Amsterdam, and Freiburg, she now is a Bertha Fellow at ECCHR and works in the Business and Human Rights Program.

 From 2004 to 2011, Claire Tixeire worked for the New York-based Center for Constitutional Rights (CCR) seeking criminal accountability of U.S. officials for war crimes and torture.
 In those years, she also led the representation of the International Federation for Human Rights (FIDH) before the United Nations in New York.
 Claire Tixeire obtained her masters and law degrees from the Universities of Panthéon-Sorbonne and of Nanterre in Paris, and holds diplomas in International Law from the University of Kent at Canterbury (UK) and Université du Québec à Montréal (Canada).
 At ECCHR, Claire directs the Education Program and supports the International Crimes and Accountability team.